 Dunedin mounts drilling protest

-Poll: An oil-free message was sent to prospecting oil giants by 250 boaties, kayakers, and surfers on Otago Harbour yesterday.
+An oil-free message was sent to prospecting oil giants by 250 boaties, kayakers, and surfers on Otago Harbour on Sunday.

 The afternoon blockade of the harbour commercial shipping channel between Goat and Quarantine Islands culminated the weekend's OilFree Summit held in Dunedin.